algorandfoundation/docs/docs/features/transactions/signatures.md

 # Change these values with mnemonics
-# mnemonic1 = "PASTE phrase for account 1"
+mnemonic1 = "PASTE phrase for account 1"
-# mnemonic2 = "PASTE phrase for account 2"
+mnemonic2 = "PASTE phrase for account 2"
-# mnemonic3 = "PASTE phrase for account 3"
+mnemonic3 = "PASTE phrase for account 3"

-mnemonic1 = "predict mandate aware dizzy limit match hazard fantasy victory auto fortune hello public dragon ostrich happy blue spray parrot island odor actress only ability hurry" mnemonic2 = "moon grid random garlic effort faculty fence gym write skin they joke govern home huge there claw skin way bid fit bean damp able only" mnemonic3 = "mirror zone together remind rural impose balcony position minimum quick manage climb quit draft lion device pluck rug siege robust spirit fine luggage ability actual"

 # For ease of reference, add account public and private keys to
 # an accounts dict.